Custom Instrumentation

 Custom Headers | Add annotations directly to API calls using extra_headers | Per individual request | Fine-grained control with different annotations for each API call |

-Decorators | Use Python decorators that apply to functions and their call trees | Applies to entire call tree | Functions that make multiple API calls that should share the same context |
+Track Decorator | Use the Python @track decorator that applies to functions and their call trees | Applies to entire call tree | Functions that make multiple API calls that should share the same context |

-The key difference is scope: custom headers apply to individual requests, while decorators automatically apply to everything in a function's call tree.
-For detailed information about how decorators propagate annotations through call trees, see the Decorators documentation.
+decorator automatically applies to everything in a function's call tree.
+For detailed information about how the decorator propagates annotations through call trees, see the Track Decorator documentation.

 Implementation Examples